-This leg is a little under 10 miles – easy walking on quiet lanes.
+This leg is a little under 10 miles of easy walking on quiet lanes.

 Before the Norman Conquest Elmham was the seat of the bishop .
 The site of Elmham Cathedral is close to the parish church.

-Those who saunter, may be tempted to turn aside from the route to visit St. Margaret’s Church at Worthing; or to follow the permissive path on the disused railway at North Elmham, to approach the Cathedral site, labelled Chapel Ruins on the map, through Cathedral Meadows.
+Those who saunter, may be tempted to turn aside from the route to visit St. Margaret’s Church at Worthing (this detour is waymarked); or to follow the permissive path on the disused railway at North Elmham, to approach the Cathedral site – labelled Chapel Ruins on the map – through Cathedral Meadows.

 From North Elmham it is another 4 miles to Great Ryburgh.
 The route taking us through the historic 18th Century parkland of Elmham House, before following the Great Ryburgh Road to the river crossing.

-In the final mile, we cross the river, climb to the top of the hill on a permissive path, that runs beside the road; and cross into the Parish of Stibbard, before reaching the Fakenham/Norwich road.
+At Great Ryburgh Church we turn sharp right in front of the Blue Boar; and, in the last mile of this section, cross the River Wesum for the last time, climb to the top of the hill on a permissive path beside the road; and enter the Parish of Stibbard, before reaching the Fakenham/Norwich road.
 Fast and frequent Yellow Line buses stop here.

 Cakes & Ale